Lincoln Courier

 The Lincoln Courier is the only local daily newspaper for Lincoln, Illinois, and its surrounding circulation area, which includes Logan County.
-The newspaper is owned by Gannett.
+The newspaper is owned by USA Today Co.
 Founded in 1889, the Courier traces its history back to 1855-1856 through one of the newspapers it acquired, the Lincoln Weekly Herald.

 Founded as the Lincoln Daily Courier in 1889, the newspaper through the years absorbed several other dailies based in Lincoln, such as the Daily Star (founded c.
-1911 as The Lincoln Morning Star) and The Daily News-Herald, which itself dated back to The Daily News (} and The Lincoln Weekly Herald (c.
+1911 as The Lincoln Morning Star) and The Daily News-Herald, which itself dated back to The Daily News and The Lincoln Weekly Herald (c.
 1855).
 Like other businesses founded in Lincoln, Illinois, the Lincoln Weekly Herald was one of the first firms named in honor of then-future President Abraham Lincoln.